DanielKurien/DanielKurien/README.md

 ## Hey there, I'm Daniel.
 Welcome to my Github! 👋

-### Currently I'm a High School, interested in everything code-related 👨‍💻

 - 🔭 I’m currently working on my portfolio
 - 🌱 I’m currently learning React and NodeJS
 - 👯 I’m looking to collaborate on web applications that use the MERN stack